 One of broccoli’s primary nutrients, vitamin K1, is best absorbed when consumed with fat, so it’s a win-win.
 (1)

 This broccoli cheese soup has a higher ratio of broccoli than most – the cheese is more or less a vehicle for getting more broccoli (and bone broth!) into little bellies.
-It’s super easy and little potami approved – I hope your family loves it as much as we do!
+It’s super easy and kid approved – I hope your family loves it as much as we do!

-- 2 pounds broccoli florets, fresh or previously frozen and thawed
+- 2 lbs broccoli florets fresh or previously frozen and thawed

 - 2 cups cream